FortiGate Reverse Proxy for PRTG: Complete Configuration Guide with TLS 1.2 Setup

 FortiGate_LoadBalancing_VirtualServer_PRTG_01-1

-Create a new virtual server, select HTTPS as the "Type", enter the external IP address and TCP port, and select the certificate.
+Create a new virtual server, select HTTPS as the "Type", enter the external IP address (extip) and TCP port, and select the certificate.
 The certificate has to be loaded in the FortiGate's certificate store (Go to System > Certificates).

 FortiGate_LoadBalancing_VirtualServer_PRTG_02-1

-There, enter the following:
+There, enter the following config:

 config firewall vip